baselbers/woocommerce-pdf-invoices/readme.txt

 = 2.6.2 - February 2, 2017 =

+- Improved: Company logo setting by just using a attachment url from Media Library.
+Note that the image won't be shown on settings page anymore.
 - Improved: 'readme.txt' and 'settings-sidebar.php' files.
 - Fixed: `bewpi_mpdf` filter not working properly.
 Should be placed before writing html.
 - Fixed: Invoice number compatibility with third party plugins by using `get_order_number()` method instead of `id`.